+Fuzzy lookup of company stock 'Symbol' by 'Name':
-- Place the dataset you want to modify as the top input and the dataset you want to lookup values from as the bottom input. - Click Explore Keys... to compare key values in the 2 datasets. - Select Top key column for the column whose values you wish to lookup. - Select Bottom key column for the column that matches the lookup in the bottom dataset. - Select Bottom value column for the column that contains the values. - Set Bottom values used to First if you want use the first match in Bottom lookup column and All if you want to use all unique matches.

-- Set If no match to Use not match value or Leave unchanged depending on what you want to do for values in Top lookup column that do not exist in Bottom lookup column. - Set No match value to the value you want to use for values in Top lookup column that do not exist in Bottom lookup column when If no match is set to Use no match value. - Check case sensitive to use case sensitive matching for keys.
+- Place the dataset you want to modify as the top input and the dataset you want to lookup values from as the bottom input. - Click Explore Keys... to compare key values in the 2 datasets. - Select Top key column for the column whose values you wish to lookup. - Select Bottom key column for the column that matches the lookup in the bottom dataset. - Select Bottom value column for the column that contains the values. - Set Matching to Exact to use exact matching to find duplicates and Fuzzy to match with some differences.
+Fuzzy matching is much slower. - Set Closeness to how close a fuzzy match has to be to be considered a match.
+E.g. set it to 80% to make 2 values that are 80% the same a match.
+For Fuzzy matching only. - Set Bottom values used to: - First if you want use the first match in Bottom lookup column.
+For Exact matching only. - First best if you want to use the best match.
+If there are multiple values that are equally good, use the first one.
+For Fuzzy matching only. - All best if you want to use the best matches.
+If there are multiple values that are equally good, use all of them.
+Duplicate values are only shown once.
+For Fuzzy matching only. - \circ All if you want to use all matches.
+Duplicate values are only shown once. - Set If no match to Use not match value or Leave unchanged depending on what you want to do for values in Top lookup column that do not match in Bottom lookup column. - Set No match value to the value you want to use for values in Top lookup column that do not match in Bottom lookup column when If no match is set to Use no match value. - Check case sensitive to use case sensitive matching for keys.

-- Easy Data Transform will try to guess sensible default values for Top lookup column, Bottom lookup column and Bottom value column. - Bottom values used is only important if there are duplicate values in the Bottom lookup column. - If the first input has a header, this will be used for the output. - All values are treated as text and comparisons are whitespace sensitive.
+- Easy Data Transform will try to guess sensible default values for Top lookup column, Bottom lookup column and Bottom value column. - Bottom values used is only important if there are duplicate values in the Bottom lookup column. - If the top input has a header, this will be used for the output. - If you want to see what bottom dataset keys are matched to each top dataset key, you can set Bottom value column to the same column as Bottom key column.

+- All values are treated as text and comparisons are whitespace sensitive.
 You can use Whitespace to remove whitespace before the lookup. - If you want to lookup values in multiple columns, use Concat Cols to join several columns together to form new columns. - The new column is added at the right end.
-You can change the column order with Reorder Cols and the column name with Rename Cols. - Warnings are shown in the Warnings tab for: - o Values that cannot be found in the bottom dataset (misses). - Values that occur more than once in the bottom dataset (duplicates), if Bottom values used is First.
+You can change the column order with Reorder Cols and the column name with Rename Cols. - Warnings are shown in the Warnings tab for: - ${\rm \circ}$ Values that cannot be found in the bottom dataset (misses). - Values that occur more than once in the bottom dataset (duplicates), if Bottom values used is First.